cometbft/cometbft/docs/rfc/rfc-101-p2p-bad-peers-checktx.md

 ### Current state of mempool/p2p interaction

-Transactions received from a peer are handled within the [`Receive`](https://github.com/tendermint/tendermint/blob/ff0f98892f24aac11e46aeff2b6d2c0ad816701a/mempool/v0/reactor.go#L158) routine.
+Transactions received from a peer are handled within the [`Receive`](https://github.com/cometbft/cometbft/blob/ff0f98892f24aac11e46aeff2b6d2c0ad816701a/mempool/v0/reactor.go#L158) routine.

 Currently, the mempool triggers a disconnect from a peer in the case of the following errors:

   - [Unknown message type](https://github.com/cometbft/cometbft/blob/main/mempool/reactor.go#L119)

 However, disconnecting from a peer is not the same as banning the peer.
-The p2p layer will close the connecton but the peer can reconnect without any penalty, and if it as a persistent peer, a reconnect will be initiated from the node.
+The p2p layer will close the connecton but the peer can reconnect without any penalty, and if the peer it is connecting to is configured to be its persistent peer, a reconnect will be initiated from the node.

 ### Current support for peer banning

 The p2p layer implements banning peers by marking them as bad and removing them from the list of peers to connect to for *at least* a predefined amount of time.
-This is done by calling the `MarkBad` routine implemented by the `Switch`.
+This is done by calling the
+[`MarkBad`](https://github.com/cometbft/cometbft/blob/main/spec/p2p/v0.34/addressbook.md#bad-peers) routine implemented by the `Switch`.
 If the node does not set the amount of time to be banned, a default value is used.
 Note that the timing parameter sets the lower bound for when a peer will be unbanned.
 But the p2p layer will only try to connect to banned peers if the node is not sufficiently connected.
 Thus the node has no explicit control on when a reconnect attempt will be triggered.

-The application can blacklist peers via ABCI if the [`filterPeers`](../../spec/abci/abci%2B%2B_app_requirements.md#peer-filtering) config flag is set, by providing a set of peers to ban to Tendermint.
+The application can blacklist peers via ABCI if the [`filterPeers`](../../spec/abci/abci%2B%2B_app_requirements.md#peer-filtering) config flag is set, by providing a set of peers to ban to CometBFT.

 If the discussion in this RFC deems a different banning mechanism is needed, the actual implementation and design of this mechanism will be discussed in a separate RFC.